kuhumcst/korp-setups/README.md

 ### Debugging
 Of course, in the real world, you will need to debug the system.

-When something is misbehaving, get feedback by NOT rerunning in a detached state.
+When something is misbehaving, get feedback by rerunning in a non-detached state.
 This means omitting the `-d` option - and optionally the `--build` option to skip the build step:

 ```shell
 # running with command-line output